Engineering

 Agent: Got it.
 I've noted that you build backend APIs in Python.

-You should already be seeing things like this in your logs
+You should see this in your logs immediately:

 21:49:09 [plugins] openclaw-mem0: auto-captured 1 memories

-Start it again so you are definitely in a new session.
+Stop the agent.
+Start it again so you are in a new session:

 User: Suggest a project idea for me